East Grimstead: Church

 The Church of England church of the Holy Trinity was built in 1857, replacing an earlier chapel.
 It is subordinate to St Mary's parish church at West Dean.

 Local government

-Since 1934 the village has elected Grimstead parish council, together with West Grimstead.
+East Grimstead was formerly a chapelry in the parish of West Dean.
+In 1866 East Grimstead became a separate civil parish, then on 1 April 1934 the parish was abolished and merged with West Grimstead to form Grimstead parish.
+In 1931 the parish had a population of 116.
 It is in the area of Wiltshire Council unitary authority, which performs all significant local government functions.